asleepinglion/ng6-cli/docs/cli-architecture.md

 ## Simple Inheritance Model

 The base `Class` ([Ouro Base](https://github.com/asleepinglion/ouro-base) ) provides an `extend` method to allow one class to pass its behavior on to another using prototypical inheritance.
-Mixins are supported by passing in previously created Classes as prefixed aguments.
+Mixins are supported by passing in previously created Classes as prefixed arguments.
 You can even call parent methods from within child classes via the `_super` method.

 **The syntax is pretty straight forward, take a look:**